-Poet Hanif Abdurraquib on curating at Brooklyn Academy of Music: "We're building a world around the vastness of Black performance”
+Poet Hanif Abdurraqib on curating at Brooklyn Academy of Music: "We're building a world around the vastness of Black performance”

 The author also told us that each evening had been a “singular” experience, adding that for Moses Sumney’s two-hour ‘Blackalachia in Brooklyn’ performance on March 30, which saw him playing music amid projections of his live concert film, the audience was “sitting in awe and in reverence of what was happening.”

-On April 4, Devonté Hynes [AKA Blood Orange] did something he’d “never done before”, according to Abdurraquib.
+On April 4, Devonté Hynes [AKA Blood Orange] did something he’d “never done before”, according to Abdurraqib.
 Through a night of solo and collaborative performances from Third Coast Percussion, pianist Adam Tendler, and the String Orchestra of Brooklyn, Hynes relied completely on instrumentals, without adding any lyrics or even spoken words to his songs.
 Between each selection, the audience would erupt into clapping.
 Hynes would clap towards the attendees thanking them as well.

-“These audience reactions have been a real delight for me to be a witness to,” Abdurraquib told us.
+“These audience reactions have been a real delight for me to be a witness to,” Abdurraqib told us.
 “My hope was always that these shows would act as an exchange between artists and audience.”

 He continued: “I believe live music, or any kind of live performance to be an active exchange.
 Not just a place where people take from the performer or the performer takes from the audience.
 We all have a duty within that exchange, even if the exchange is being transported and being in awe of that transportation.”